 Businesses now have a need to “go selfless” – to think about the customer and not so much about revenue and profits.
 As Emma Jackson puts it on Small Business Trends, this is an emerging culture at leading brands like Google, GE, and others.

-Customer lifecycle used to equate to the total volume of transactions over a period of patronage with respect to a customer.
+The customer lifecycle is used to equate the total volume of transactions over a period of patronage with respect to a customer.
 Now, that stands corrected.
-It’s about “customer experience lifecycle.”
+It’s about the “customer experience lifecycle.”

 In an eMarketer interview, Johnna Marcus, Director of Mobile & Digital Store Marketing at Sephora, declared this: